Use data to drive decisions

 The Online M.S. in Data Science Program employs a flipped classroom model to accommodate the needs of students balancing professional and academic goals.
 Flipped classrooms are learner-focused environments that allow students to explore course topics independently, outside of class, using asynchronous course content.
 Live classroom time serves as a forum for class discussion aimed at deepening student understanding of course material.
 Students also have the option to attend live faculty office hours and group study sessions throughout the week.

-Each week, students can expect one hour of live synchronous time per course, which will be scheduled in the evenings (EST) during weekdays.
+Each week, students can expect one hour of live synchronous time per course, which will be scheduled in the evenings (ET) during weekdays.
 On a weekly basis, most part-time online MSDS students typically spend 10 to 12 hours per course completing asynchronous content, which includes homework, projects, and readings.
 However, the workload can vary by student and by course, and total hours may depend on learning styles and level of comfort with program prerequisites.

 Semester 1